 According to a 2019 survey, only 23% of respondents attended church every week.
 Imagine you have a church with 100 members; this suggests that only 23 of them will be there every week.
 You need to get these numbers up a lot higher, and there are plenty of ways to do just that.

-First, you need to utilize a mass messaging service to reach out to all of your members.
+First, you need to utilize a church mass messaging service to reach out to all of your members.
 At Text-Em-All, we provide a platform that will help church leaders build a more connected church congregation.
 With our help, you can increase church attendance in no time at all.

-How will a mass messaging service work?
+How does a messaging service work?

 Consider the usual ways a church will reach out to its congregation.
 What do you usually do to alert people of any updates or upcoming services?
 In tiny towns, you might go door-to-door, telling your members of updates or special sermons.
 Typically, the standard approach is to have a guestbook that people sign when they either enter or leave the church.
 It's a good way of tracking numbers, and you can ask for contact details simultaneously.
 From here, the obvious step is to call each member and alert them of anything important.